-The five art commissions will be presented in five different New York City communities, with a focus on areas with lower voter turnout and other measures of civic engagement.
+The five artist commissions will be presented in three different New York City communities, with a focus on areas with lower voter turnout and other measures of civic engagement.
 The commissions will occur with the help of a local community partner, arts or social justice-related, to support outreach.
 The project will focus on five commissions; three will have specific prompts and two will have open prompts.
 These include:

 - Lessons from the Past: From labor strikes to revolutions, which lessons from historical liberation movements can aid us today?

 - It Could Happen Here: Using oral testimonials from the Renew Democracy Initiative, how do refugee testimonials from authoritarian states (e.g., aggrandized power, quashed dissent) inspire vigilance?

 - Instrument of Change: How can your art inspire viewers to be instruments of change for democracy?